 A look back at over two decades in Lanzarote

-The goal has always been to create a home characterized by a clean, uncluttered design, while also ensuring it offers every possible comfort . . .
+Our goal has always been to design a house characterized by a clean, uncluttered design, while also ensuring it offers every possible convenience . . .

-The outdoor area around the house reflects, as much as possible, the flora of this southern region, and not least, fruit-bearing plants, such as the pitaya, are always a joy when they thrive, bloom, and even bear fruit.
+The outdoor area around the house reflects, as much as possible, the flora of this southern region, and not least, fruit-bearing plants like the pitaya are always a joy to watch as they thrive, bloom, and even bear fruit.

 Today, in 2026, the (digital) world has changed dramatically since the times mentioned, and AI has found its way into almost every aspect of life.